 - 3.1 The reports issued by Internal Audit provide 4 levels of assurance opinion.
 The 4 opinions use a Red/Amber/Green (RAG) assurance level and reports are now categorised as: - Green; Amber/Green (positive assurance opinions); - Amber/Red (negative assurance opinion that provides some assurance but a number of weaknesses were identified); and - Red (negative assurance opinion). - 3.2 The purpose of this progress report is not only to highlight reports issued as final but to provide members with an update on work which has reached the draft report stage and work currently in progress.
-The status of work currently being undertaken is shown at Appendix 1. - 3.3 This report also provides an update on the current resourcing issues facing the service which have impacted on the delivery of the plan.
-These are covered within Appendix 1 under the section "Work and other issues for which no reports are generated".
-In summary, an offer was made and accepted on 23rd January 2023, to one of the two vacant Senior Internal Auditor posts.
-One of the new Internal Auditors is now undertaking the work to confirm the Supporting Families Programme payment by results claims. - 3.4 No reports have been finalised during this reporting period, although 2 reports are at draft stage. - 3.5 As a result of the issuing of the Section 114 notice in December, the Chief Internal Auditor has been tasked with being a member of the Expenditure Control Panel which looks at all spend between £500 and £25,000.
-This Panel meets three times per week.
+The status of work currently being undertaken is shown in the table at Appendix 1. - 3.3 During the period being reported on, we have finalised 1 report on the Contract Waiver Process which received an Amber/Red (negative) assurance opinion.
+Following a 1 to 1 meeting with the Chair of the Standards and Audit Committee on 1st August 2023, the level of detail provided when reporting final reviews has been increased to include the results of the testing. - 3.4 Further 1 to 1 meetings were held with the Chief Executive and Chair of the Standards and Audit Committee where the circulation list for the issuing of final reports was discussed.
+The current arrangements limit circulation to the senior management of the service area and Section 151 Officer.
+Both the Chief Executive and Chair agreed an amended increased circulation as detailed in Appendix 1 of the report. - 3.5 We also continue to support Children's Service by undertaking monthly assessments of 20% of the claims being submitted as part of the Supporting Families Programme.
+It is a requirement of the programme that these are carried out by internal audit. - 3.6 Following meetings with Mazars, the APEX framework is being utilised to provide additional resources to support the service in the delivery of the plan.
+Dates have been agreed with work to commence during September and October.